Sherin5/ML_Deployement_Practice/README.md

 ```
 EXPOSE $PORT
 ```
-Run the flask app.
+Step 14: Run the flask app.
 Here we are binding our local IP and using the port generated in the variable.
 The first app in app:app is the name of the application file and the second is the name of the object in our application.
 Here our flask app is called app.
 This is the second app.
 ```
 CMD gunicorn --workers=4 --bind 0.0.0.0:$PORT app:app
 ```